Bound States at Semiconductor -- Mott Insulator Interfaces: Unpolarized Mott region between two semiconductors

-Lowering the on-site potential \(V\) such that the left band edge of the semiconducting band is below the lower Hubbard band results in the absence of \(s_1=s_-\) solutions.
-Instead, they are replaced by \(s_1=s_+\) solutions.
-For intermediate potentials with bands completely within the Mott gap, the lower Hubbard solutions are given by \(s_1=s_-\), while the upper band ones are given by \(s_1=s_+\).
-The energy of the solutions, as well as their \(p_\mu^0\), remains unchanged when changing \(s_1\) from \(s_-\) to \(s_+\); thus, bound state solutions persist within this heterostructure for all \(V\).

-As in the single interface case, the bound states display a dispersion in the parallel direction leading to subbands.
-These subbands are partially filled and as there is quasi particle weight at the interface the bound states exhibit metallic behavior there \cite{ohtomo2002artificial,okamoto2004electronic,Maznichenko2024}.
+Bound state solutions persist within this heterostructure for all \(V\), \red{independent of the band offset}.
+As in the single-interface case, the bound states display a dispersion in the parallel direction, leading to subbands.
+These subbands are partially filled and, as there is quasi particle weight at the interface, the bound states exhibit metallic behavior there \cite{ohtomo2002artificial,okamoto2004electronic,Maznichenko2024}.

-\subsection{With interface perturbation}
+\subsection{With Interface Perturbation}

-Introducing an interface perturbation results in one (or two in special cases) additional bound state(s) with \(|r_\pm| \neq 1\).
-The interface perturbation must exceed a minimum value for these additional bound states to exist.
-It is independent of $s_1$ and given by
+Introducing an interface perturbation results in one (or in special cases two) additional bound state(s) with \(e^{i \kappa_\mathrm{Mott}\mu} \neq 1\). \red{In the Mott region these are not standing waves, but the wave function amplitude decays away from the interface, see Fig.~\ref{fig:add_bound_statesdV_evenp}.} The interface perturbation must exceed a minimum value for these additional bound states to exist, which is given by: